davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 * Causes bias: states with fewer arcs are preferred.

-The idea of CRF is to drop this local per state normalization, and replace it by a global per sequence normalisation.
+The idea of CRF is to drop this local per-state normalization and replace it with a global per-sequence normalisation.

-So, how dow we formalise this global normalisation?
+So, how do we formalise this global normalisation?
 I will try to explain it in the sections that follow.

 <br>